 For 2014 the season structure will be much the same as 2013.
 There will be 4 rifle seasons for elk as before, but the 1st and 4th seasons will be by drawing or on left over licenses.
 The 2nd and 3rd seasons will be combined elk and deer seasons with bull elk being unlimited, deer by drawing.
 During the combined seasons bull elk licenses will be unlimited in the areas we hunt.
 All deer licenses for all methods of take are by drawing.
 Deer seasons are concurrent with the elk seasons, except for the Early Deer season which is the last week in September.
 The 2014 season dates will be posted on our ranch pages, The hunting license fees are finalized at the Jan.
 2014 CPW Commission meeting.

 Archery bear licenses and bear licenses for the 4 regular rifle seasons are over the counter with a cap.
-These bear licenses go on sale in July and are first come first serve.
+These bear licenses go on sale in August and are first come first serve.
 These licenses are available by phone, on-line, and in person.
-Left over licenses will go on sale in August 2014 in person and online the following day.
+Left over licenses will go on sale on August 5,2014 in person and online..
 NOTE: Muzzle loading license are no longer Statewide Licenses, they are all now unit specific.
 For our operation that means Unit 181 or Unit 17.
 The CDPW Big Game Brochures are usually available by mid February, if you need one call 303-297-1192 and request one.

 We expect to hunt the same ranches for 2014 subject to lease renewals.
 The ranches will be the Coyte, Buffalo Pass, and Indian Creek/Trownsell.
 We hunt the Indian Creek and Trownsell ranches as one ranch and will continue to do so in 2014.
 This gives our Unit 17 hunters and our PLO hunters more ground to hunt and makes for easier staffing.
 All of our hunts are 7 days long except for the 1st and 4th rifle which are 5 day seasons, rifle antelope which is a 3 day hunt and the Coyte PLO cow hunt which is a 4 day season.
 Please note that Black Elk Outfitters Ltd. offers neither guided nor outfitted hunts.